Clara Brown (cyclist): Discovery of para sport

 She has mild hemiplegia on her right side, causing some limitations in her motor function.
 On her left side, from the chest down she has lost her sense of hot/cold and sharp/dull.

 Brown bought her first modified road bike when she attended first year at University of Puget Sound to use as a means of transport and to keep fit and healthy.
-Her bike's was modified to place the rear brake's lever on the left because her right hand is mostly paralyzed.
+Her bike was modified to place the rear brake lever on the left because her right hand is mostly paralyzed.
 Once she graduated from college, she worked at a bike touring company and this was where she met someone who works for the Paralympic Advisory Committee who invited her to a talent ID camp.
 She then decided to join the United States Paralympic Committee to become a competitive para-cyclist.

 Her first international competition was the Para-cycling World Cup in 2018 at Baie-Comeau in Canada where she placed third in the road race and fourth in the time trial.
 She went to the 2019 UCI Para-cycling Road World Championships in Emmen, Netherlands and won two of her first medals in the competition: two bronze medals.
 Then in September, she represented the United States at the 2019 Parapan American Games in Lima, Peru where she won two gold medals and two silver medals in both road and track cycling events.

 On April 17, 2021, Brown won the U.S. Paralympics Cycling Open for C3 15 km time trial in Huntsville, Alabama, qualifying her for the upcoming Tokyo 2020 Paralympic Games (delayed until 2021 because of Covid-19).